Five Questions for Jessica Glazer About the Importance of Networking

 As an independent professional, you have the opportunity to pursue your passion, be your own boss, and set your own goals.
 But as successful independents know, businesses are built on strong networks and lasting relationships.
 Taking an intentional approach to networking can help you turn your passion project into a full-time endeavor.

-In her webinar, Six Degrees of Development: Cultivating a Leadership Network, Jessica Glazer will address the importance and value of networking as it relates to growing your business, and discuss how to develop a strategic action plan for reaching out to new contacts.
+In her webinar, Six Degrees of Development: Cultivating a Leadership Network, Jessica Glazer addressed the importance and value of networking as it relates to growing your business, and discussed how to develop a strategic action plan for reaching out to new contacts.

 As a Senior Faculty member, design solutions consultant, and executive coach at CCL, Glazer partners with organizations to deliver leadership programs and long-term solutions that meet today’s most pressing business needs.
 She also has experience as an independent consultant, having run her own training and public speaking company for over six years, and delivering speeches, seminars, and trainings for corporate clients around the world.
 Prior to her work in the leadership arena, Glazer spent ten years in academia, teaching in the psychology departments and business schools at Harvard College and Johns Hopkins University with a focus on Positive Psychology.